 - Now go to color and appearance settings

-- Then go to classic windows appearance settings and select windows classic or windows standard display settings.
+- Then go to classic windows appearance settings and select windows traditional or windows standard display settings.

-This service learns what programs you use most and loads them into memory at first site of your desktop when starting up.
-If you have 2-4gigs of mem then leave this service on because it is actually beneficial.
-And if you are a Administrator, there is a better way at turning off the “Welcome Center”, There is a “Turn on and Turn off” check box at the bottom left corner of the Welcome Center screen.
-I believe it’s called “Load at Windows Start-up”.
+This service learns what programs you use most and loads them into memory at first sight of your desktop when starting up.
+If you have 2-4gigs of memory, then leave this service on because it is beneficial.
+And if you are an Administrator, there is a better way of turning off the “Welcome Center,” There is a “Turn on and Turn off” checkbox at the bottom left corner of the Welcome Center screen.
+I believe it’s called “Load at Windows Start-up.”

-After you have finished your work, you can again enable by undoing in reverse manner.
-This was the second post in How to tweak your vista performance series.
-If you have missed the first post read How to tweak your Vista performance Part -1This post is contributed by Abhsihek at TechnixUpdate
+After you have finished your work, you can again enable it by undoing in a reverse manner.
+It was the second post in How to tweak your vista performance series.
+If you have missed the first post read How to tweak your Vista performance Part -1This post is contributed by Abhishek at TechnixUpdate